 Findings on Prescribed Roles and Responsibilities

 Through qualitative content analysis of the mean measure of central tendency, the study found that the type of functions with the highest level of fulfilment design related and the type of functions with the lowest level of fulfilment are contractual and regulation.
-This correlates with the theory stating that the biggest determinant of value generation is the development of the design concept and that the prescribed contractual relationship discernible during this stage is not conducive to team work opposing value creation (Egan, 1998; Latham, 1994; Jylhä & Junnila, 2014;Roulac et al., 2006)
+This correlates with the theory stating that the biggest determinant of value generation is the development of the design concept and that the prescribed contractual relationship discernible during this stage is not conducive to team work opposing value creation (Egan, 1998; Latham, 1994; Jylhä & Junnila, 2014;Roulac et al., 2006).